How to Set Up, Compile and Run an AutoRes.uk Project

 }

-This is the generated World
+This is the generated Example class.

-How class names are generated is configurable.
+How names are generated is configurable.

-annotation can generate different code depending on the chosen strategy.
+The @Texts annotation can generate different code depending on the chosen strategy.

-Try changing the annotation to @Texts(value = "world.txt", strategy = Strategy.LAZY)
+Try changing the annotation to @Texts(value = "world.txt", strategy = Strategy.LAZY),

 recompiling, and examining the code again.